- Must visit

 Discover the best of Vancouver — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Vancouver trip today.

-Wild Pacific salmon, often grilled, cedar-planked, smoked, or candied, is a signature coastal food tied to British Columbia’s fishing culture and Indigenous culinary traditions.
+Wild Pacific salmon, often grilled, cedar-planked, or smoked, is central to the coast’s food culture and reflects Indigenous and West Coast traditions.

 The train connection between Toronto, ON and Vancouver, BC offers a scenic journey across Canada’s diverse landscapes.
 VIA Rail Canada is the primary provider for this route, ensuring comfortable travel with various amenities on board.
 Passengers can enjoy breathtaking views of mountains, forests, and lakes as they traverse from one vibrant city to another.
 The trip typically takes around 4 days if you choose the full cross-country experience on the Canadian service offered by VIA Rail.